Not what you're looking for?

 If your compensation cannot be agreed through negotiation, or if no one admits liability, your solicitor may start legal action against the other side.

-Even after legal action has started, your solicitor is likely to continue trying to negotiate a settlement with the other side.
+Even after legal action has started, your solicitor is likely to continue trying to negotiate a settlement.

 Sometimes, the other side will make an acceptable offer just before a case is heard in court.